guimachiavelli/pitaveri.com/content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 3.3.2 =
+* Fix: Use WP uploads folder for temporary files to avoid issues depending on hosting services.

+= 3.3.1 =
+* Update: LazySize from 1.0 to 1.1.
+* Update: PictureFill from 2.3.0 to 2.3.1.

+= 3.3.0 =
+* Fix: Used a PHP shortcut that only works in PHP 5.4.
+Shortcut removed.
+* Fix: Support for BedRock and a few more customized installs.
+* Info: If you encounter any issue, please roll-back to 3.2.8 and come to the support forum (https://wordpress.org/support/plugin/wp-retina-2x).
+If you are happy with it, please write a little review (https://wordpress.org/support/view/plugin-reviews/wp-retina-2x) :) Nice week-end everyone!

+= 3.2.9 =
+* Fix: Support for BedRock and a few more customized installs.
+* Update: Allows a little error margin for the resolution of images being uploaded for full-size retina.

+= 3.2.8 =
+* Fix: Support for custom uploads directory.
+* Info: Added error_log for BedRock related debugging (commented, check line 137 in main file).
+BedRock users should try to modify the wr2x_get_wordpress_upload_root function (in wp-retina-2x.php) to make it work for them.
+Let's talk about it on https://wordpress.org/support/topic/path-incorrect-as-custom-uploads-directory-location-with-bedrock.

+= 3.2.7 =
+* Add: API filters to give the opportunity to other plugins to plug into... this plugin ;)

+= 3.2.6 =
+* Add: Check the maximum upload value in PHP settings before actually uploading (to avoid silenced crashes).
+* Update: PictureFill from 2.2.0 to 2.3.0 (https://github.com/scottjehl/picturefill/releases/tag/2.3.0).

+= 3.2.4 =
+* Add: Custom CDN Domain support (check the "Custom CDN Domain" option).
+* Fix: Removed a console.log that was forgotten ;)
+* Change: different way of getting the temporary folder to write files (might help in a few cases).

+= 3.2.2 =
+* Fix: Drag & drop images wasn't working on Firefox and Safari.
+* Info: Please rate the plugin if you love it and never hesitate to post features requests :) Thank you!

+= 3.2.0 =
+* Fix: There was an issue when re-sizing PNG files.
+* Change: Lazysizes from 1.0.0 to 1.0.1 (seo improvement).
+* Change: Use minified version of retinajs.

+= 3.1.0 =
+* Add: Lazy-loading option for PictureFill (Pro).
+* Fix: For the Pro users having the IXR_client error.

+= 3.0.6 =
+* Fix: Plugin now works even behind a proxy.
+* Fix: Little UI bug while uploading a new image.

+= 3.0.4 =
+* Add: In the dashboard, added tooltips showing the sizes of the little squares on hover.
+* Fix: The plugin was not compatible with Polylang, now it works.

+= 3.0.0 =
+* Add: Link to logs from the dashboard (if logs are available), and possibility to clear it directly.
+* Add: Replace the Full-Size directly by drag & drop in the box.
+* Add: Support for WPML Media.
+* Change: Picturefill script to 'v2.2.0 - 2014-02-03'.
+* Change: Enhanced logs (in debug mode), much easier to read.
+* Change: Dashboard enhanced, more clear, possibility of having many image sizes on the screen.
+* Fix: Better handing of non-image media and image detection.
+* Fix: Rounding issues always been present, they are now fixed with an 2px error margin.
+* Fix: Warnings and issues in case of broken metadata and images.
+* Add: (PRO) New pop-up screen with detailed information.
+* Add: (PRO) Added Retina for Full-Size with upload feature.
+Please note that Full-Size Retina also works with the normal version but you will have to manually resize and upload them.
+* Add: (PRO) Option to avoid removing img's src when using PictureFill.
+* Info: The serial for the Pro version can be bought at http://apps.meow.fr/wp-retina-2x.
+Thanks for all your support, the plugin is going to be 3 years old this year! :)

+= 2.6.0 =
+* Add: Support Manual Image Crop, resize the @2x as the user manually cropped them (that's cool!).
+* Change: Name will change little by little to WP Retina X and menus simplified to simply "Retina".
+* Change: Simplification of the dashboard (more is coming).
+* Change: PictureFill updated to 'v2.2.0 - 2014-12-19'.
+* Fix: Issue with the upload directory on some installs.
+* Info: Way more is coming soon to the dashboard, thanks for your patience :)
+* Info: Manual Image Crop received a Pull Request from me to support the Retina cropping but it is not part of their current version yet (1.07).
+For a version of Manual Image Crop that includes this change, you can use my forked version: https://github.com/tigroumeow/wp-manual-image-crop.

+= 2.4.0 =
+* Fix: Cropped images from the side now supported.
+* Fix: Avoid loading the PHP Simple HTML DOM Parser twice.
+* Update: PictureFill, from 2.1.0 to 2.2.0.
+* Change: Now create retina files by default.
+* Info: If you are using LIGHTROOM, please check my new plugin called WP/LR Sync, you might find it very useful (apps.meow.fr/wplr-sync/).
+I am also preparing WP Retina 2x for a Pro version.
+Many improvements are on the way so if you have any request, please let me know here: https://wordpress.org/support/topic/what-about-a-pro-version.

+= 2.2.0 =
+* Change: Links, documentation, readme.

+= 2.0.8 =
+* Add: Option to disable Retina in the WP Admin.
+Actually now disabled by default to avoid an issue with NextGen.
+* Add: Option to disable the loading of the PictureFill script.
+* Update: PictureFill, from 2.1.0 (2014-08-20) to 2.1.0 (2014-10-07).
+* Change: Flattr button doesn't pop anymore.
+I know, that was annoying ;)
+* Info: I am thinking of adding features through a pro version.
+I would love to know your thoughts.
+Please check this: https://wordpress.org/support/topic/what-about-a-pro-version

+= 2.0.6 =
+* Works with WP 4.

+= 2.0.4 =
+* Fix: PictureFill method now handles special characters.
+* Change: Performance boost for PictureFill method.
+* Change: Use PHP Simple HTML DOM instead of DOMDocument for PictureFill.
+* Update: PictureFill, from 2.1.0 (2014-06-03) to 2.1.0 (2014-08-20).

+= 2.0.2 =
+* Fix: PictureFill issue with older version of PHP
+* Fix: issue with boolean values in the options
+* Fix: PictureFill method now ignore fallback img tags found in picture tags
+* Change: logging enhanced for PictureFill

+= 2.0.0 =
+* Info: The new method PictureFill is currently beta but I believe is the best.
+Please help me test it and participate in the WordPress forums if you find any bug or a way to enhance it.
+Also, thanks a lot to those who made donations! :)
+* Change: new PictureFill method
+* Change: texts and method names
+* Fix: debug mode was not logging
+* Update for WordPress 3.9.1

 = 1.9.4 =
 * Update: for WordPress 3.9.